Importance of Safety Measures in Your Warehouse: Top 10 Guidelines to Follow

 2. Personal Protective Equipment (PPE)

-PPEs such as earmuffs, safety shoes, vests, hard hats and gloves help employees avoid injuries that might arise from environmental and workplace hazards at work.
+PPEs such as earmuffs, safety shoes, vests, hard hats and disposable gloves help employees avoid injuries that might arise from environmental and workplace hazards at work.
 Heavy machinery operators or those handling hazardous substances should always wear protective equipment.

 3. Preventative Maintenance on Equipment